 - Often, their effort can be double that of a larger dog.
 This is not to say that small dogs cannot run longer distances.
 It’s just a factor that should be considered, Lindsey says.

 Small dogs often find narrower, twisting, single-track trails more fun and exciting, while some of the larger breeds, such as German Shorthaired Pointers or Greysters, may find the very technical trails mentally challenging.
 On a very technical trail or an extremely steep or slippery hill, it is also much easier to control your pace and watch your footing according to Amy.

 - Only 10 kg of dog in these situations is far less scary!
 She can’t pull me where I don’t want to be pulled.
 Big respect to those who tackle trails like this with a big powerful dog!

-Amy recommends owners of small dogs to always be conscious and considerate of their dog’s size.
+Amy recommends that owners of small dogs always be conscious and considerate of their dog’s size.

 - Very long grass or deep mud and things that might not be a challenge for big dogs are a bigger physical challenge for short dogs.
 You just have to be mindful of your little pal and how hard they might be working compared to others.
 Sometimes you just have to scoop them up!

-Other things to consider when canicrossing “small but mighties” in particular is surface type.
+Other things to consider when canicrossing with small dogs in particular is surface type.
 Smaller pads will be more sensitive to harsh ground.
-The more natural and kinder to pads the better.
+The more natural and kinder to pads the ground is, the better.

 Be a good teammate